 Just a few streets off the main square is one of the most famous sights of Cuernavaca, Jadrín Borda.
 This beautiful garden is attached to the house that used to belong to Maximilian von Habsburg and his Carlota.
 At that time Cuernavaca was just a small town close to Mexico City and the preferred vacation place for the rich and powerful.
 It is an amazing place to take a break and relax for a bit while around you life keeps passing by.
 The entrance costs 30 pesos and is totally worth the peace and quiet of the park if you avoid weekends.
 It is also one of the perfect places to take a date on a romantic stroll or just to sit with a book and enjoy the nature in the middle of the city.

 Parque Ecólogico de Chapultepec

 This is one of the few ecological parks located in an actual city.
-The park of Chapultepec is located in the south of Cuernavaca in a part with the same name.
+The park of Chapultepec is situated in the south of Cuernavaca in part with the same name.
 It shows the way the gorges that you can find everywhere in Cuernavaca used to look like before the city grew around them.
-It is an amazingly green and beautiful place, where you can really imagine the place 200 years ago before people really got here.
-The park costs 10 pesos but is the perfect place to come and escape the city for a bit without going too far, since it can be reached in about 20 minutes from El Centro by public bus.
+It is an amazingly green and beautiful place, where you can imagine the area 200 years ago before people got here.
+The park costs 10 pesos but it is the perfect place to come and escape the city for a bit without going too far since it can be reached in about 20 minutes from El Centro by public bus.

 El Mercado Adolfo López Mateos